tgstern/bmp-resize/README.md

 # .BMP Resize

 Program to resize bitmap images by Unix command line, written in C. Resizes image by multiplying pixels by a user given scale (1-100) and saves the resulting .bmp image.
+Requires <cs50.h> header file.

 Once compiled, excute with syntax:
 ```